What We Fund

 - Systemic Support program at the U.S. national policy level for wildlife corridors, the Endangered Species Act, and additional wilderness designation.

 - Global Biodiversity – Our goal in Global Biodiversity is to support campaigns and/or groups in biodiversity hotspots.
 Specific objectives are to (1) protect global temperate rainforests, (2) support creation of wildlife corridors, (3) land acquisition and protection for endangered species and, (4) support projects that involve indigenous peoples in the process and stewardship of conservation projects.

 To address the adverse impact of economic and human population growth on biodiversity, the Foundation’s grantmaking includes both Consumption and Population programs.

-The Foundation’s Consumption Program currently focuses on promoting greater use of environmental paper.
+- The Foundation’s Sustainable Consumption program currently focuses on promoting greater use of environmental paper.
 Grantmaking in this area aims to broaden the market for environmental papers and packaging through markets campaigns, shareholder activism, consumer-targeted education, and dialogue with the corporate sector.
-This year we have expanded our consumption program to include efforts to reduce plastics in the waste stream, through strategies such as eliminating single use plastic disposables by promoting reusable packaging for grocery stores, take-out, and delivery.
+This year we have expanded our packaging program to include efforts to reduce plastics in the waste stream, through strategies such as eliminating single use plastic disposables by promoting reusable packaging for grocery stores, take-out, and delivery.